 Is Wildlands Network associated with any governmental or political groups?

 No. Wildlands Network is an independently operated, non-governmental organization.
 However, our collaborative approach to land protection is occasionally recognized by political organizations and governmental agencies.
-Some Wildlands Network-inspired projects, such as the Yellowstone to Yukon Conservation Initiative, have at times been endorsed or noted by federal conservation agencies in Canada and the U.S. In addition, Wildlands Network’s science, methodologies, and terminology have been adopted by numerous private and public organizations working to protect wildlife corridors, including the Western Governor’s Association.
+Some Wildlands Network-inspired projects, such as the Yellowstone to Yukon Conservation Initiative, have at times been endorsed or noted by federal conservation agencies in Canada and the U.S.

 Why does Wildlands Network want to enlarge and connect wild areas?